XiangQiu42/PrivGGAN/README.md

 ```warm-start
 python pretrain.py --dataset_name 'citeseer'
 ```
-- The above command pretrain the discriminators for "citeseer" dataset (with 2000 iterations in default).
+- The above command pretrain the discriminators for 'citeseer' dataset (with 2000 iterations in default).

 #### Step 2.
 To train the differentially private generator:
 ```train